 In addition to providing new information useful for conservation organizations in the region, the LAL aims to increase data sharing and collaboration by freely providing any datasets developed.
 Datasets with restricted use and distribution, such as rare and endangered species location data, will not be released.

-For more information about the South Cumberland Conservation Action Plan, visit the Environmental Institute SCCAP Project page.
+For more information about the South Cumberland Conservation Action Plan, read the published report titled Cumberland Voices: A Conservation Vision for the South Cumberland Region page.